There are three different types of mammals, and I wanted to explain what these three groups are.

 The platypus uses these for swimming down to the bottoms of lakes to collect food such as invertebrates.
-The echidna use their limbs to burrow and to dig out its and termites.
+The echidna uses its limbs to burrow and to dig out its and termites.

-Although they do have mammary glands, they do lack teats, something that most other mammals do have.
+Although they have mammary glands, they lack teats, something that most other mammals do have.
 They release the milk to the young through pores in the skin.

-The echidna is a monotreme with a body that is covered with spines except for the belly and face.
+The echidna is a monotreme with a body covered with spines except for the belly and face.
 The spines are mainly for protection from predators.

-The echidnas have long snouts with long front claws that they use to plow through the forest litter, break ant and termite mounds and even to turn over hollow logs.
+The echidnas have long snouts with long front claws that they use to plow through the forest litter, break ant and termite mounds, and even turn over hollow logs.

-When it finds insects, it uses it long and sticky tongue to suck them up into its mouth.
+It uses its long and sticky tongue to suck them up into its mouth when it finds insects.
 The echidna mostly feeds on ants, and this has earned it the name spiny anteater.

 A female echidna lays an egg directly into a temporary pouch that develops on her abdomen during breeding.
 The pouch works to incubate the egg for about ten days until the baby hatches.
 The echidna only lays one egg.

 After hatching, the baby echidna is small and helpless and stays in the pouch to further grow.
-The baby remains there for about eight weeks sucking the yellowish milk seeping out of the mother’s pores.
+For about eight weeks, the baby remains there, sucking the yellowish milk seeping out of the mother’s pores.

 Once the baby echidna has fully developed, they are deposited out of the pouch and into a nursery burrow.
 From here, the baby will spend a further six to eight weeks in the pouch.